Profile

 University of Cambridge

 Based at the University of Cambridge, I coordinated the news pipeline of the Graphene Flagship: one of Europe’s largest scientific funders.
-I had editorial lead over two other writers, ensuring all content was of the highest standard.
-I edited and approved pitches and articles, improved SEO and optimised articles for Google News, coordinated news releases, and delivered social media campaigns, in amongst an eclectic mix of other responsibilities.
+With editorial lead over two other writers, I edited and approved pitches and articles, improved SEO and optimised articles for Google News, wrote press releases, coordinated news campaigns, and delivered social media campaigns, among an eclectic mix of other responsibilities.

 Always hunting for the next big story, I continually sought out impactful news, conducting interviews and regularly writing compelling content targeting experts and non-specialists alike.
 On top of this, I had full editorial and creative control of three publications: Graphene Magazine, Graphene for Healthcare, and the Graphene Flagship Annual Report.
 I developed their content and layout from scratch, commissioned articles from internal and external writers, designed spreads and infographics, and edited every piece to an impeccable standard.
 I worked with designers within a set budget to build aesthetic, cohesive print and web publications that were enormously well-received by the community.

-To see more of my creative talents, and learn how my creative process unfolds, visit the Creative page.
+Check out my published projects on the Editing page, or see more of my creative side and learn how my creative process unfolds on the Design page.

 Royal Society of Chemistry